A Bulking Up Workout Plan For Skinny Guys To Gain Lean Muscle Without Ruining A Defined Physique

 If you are not lean then your muscles are not going to look as impressive as they could without the layer of fat that is covering them.
 Having said that, I do not recommend that you go on a bulking phase for too long.

-You should not continue your bulking up workout plan for too long because you want to avoid gaining as much fat as possible.
+You should not continue bulking for too long because you want to avoid gaining as much fat as possible.

 You have probably read that you should expect to gain fat and even try to do so because that will help you put on muscle — completely bogus.